 Not only does it help you feel reassured when heading into the noisy world, it can come in handy when you need a break or find yourself confronted with an unexpected happening.
 There are definitely times I didn’t think I would need it, but ended up sending up prayers of gratitude when things changed in a flash.

 The doctor’s waiting room suddenly gets slammed.
 Your flight gets cancelled.
 Your concert seats were changed.
 There’s new construction right outside your classroom.
 The levels of noise you may have anticipated don’t always stay true.
 So make yourself a little kit to ground yourself and quiet down.
 You can even put it in a pretty little case or bag if that helps you bring it along more readily.
 Here’s some suggestions on what to include:

-· Relaxing essential oil blend- look for one with lavender, vetiver, roman chamomile, sandalwood, frankincense, or clary sage
+- Relaxing essential oil blend- look for one with lavender, vetiver, roman chamomile, cedar, frankincense, or bergamot

-· Natural remedy like Rescue Remedy or Bach’s flower essences
+- Natural remedy like some calming herbs (I love the ones from WishGarden!) or Bach’s flower essences

-· An anti-anxiety stone like blue lace agate, lepidolite, or rose quartz
+- An anti-anxiety stone like blue lace agate, lepidolite, black tourmaline, amethyst, or rose quartz

 5. Respect your limits